goreleaser/goreleaser-azure-devops-extension/README.md

 ## Limitation

-I think, you should not disable the [release step](https://goreleaser.com/customization/release/) or create a dummy repo in GitHub.
-So you can still use your own `homebrew tap` or `gofish` repo.
+I think, you should either disable the [release step](https://goreleaser.com/customization/release/).
+Or create a "dummy" repo in GitHub, so you can still use your own `homebrew tap` or `gofish` repo.

-GoReleaser is not supporting currently Azure Artifact as target.
+GoReleaser is not supporting Azure Artifacts currently.

-You can crate still a release but need to use `Publish Pipeline Artifacts`
+You need to use `Publish Pipeline Artifacts` to publish the artifact inside Azure DevOps.

 ## Documentation